 Looking ahead to the future, which star will follow in those massive footsteps this season and be the best young NBA player while boosting their team's NBA betting odds?
 We take a look at some of the top contenders for who will be the NBA Rookie of the Year in this piece.

-Who's the favorite to be the Rookie of the Year at the moment?
+Who's the favourite to be the Rookie of the Year at the moment?

 In last spring's 2020 NBA Draft, star Duke freshman Zion Williams went No. 1 overall in the least surprising decision anyone could have predicted for the New Orleans Pelicans.